Homeless man probably crushed to death after sleeping in recycling container

 Then, earlier this month, Cauley-Kallin got a call from the King County Medical Examiner, who had fingerprinted his body.
 She was devastated by his death.

 “No matter how long it had been … we’d connect, and we’d be like kindred spirits,“ Cauley-Kallin said, “and I’d be like, ‘Wow.
-You’re back again’.”
+You’re back again.’ ”